swharden/Git-Commit-Aggregator/README.md

-# Git-Commit-Aggregator
+# Git Commit Aggregator

-A tool for importing commit activity from repositories not tracked by GitHub
+A .NET tool for aggregating anonymized commit activity from multiple git repositories into a single repository to facilitate high-level inspection of contributor activity and large-scale code changes across multiple projects.